Some of these hacks and tips will be familiar to you, some won’t.

 - Use your About section to include a link to your page.
 Write this section for your clients, ensure you are talking about them and their main reason for using your business.
 But ensure you get in there and edit it.

 - Tweak your Cover Photo.
-Include a big arrow to your Call to Action button, use a product like Canva to do this.
+Include a big arrow to your Call to Action button, use a product like Canva to do this, OR PosterMyWall to really step it up.
 Ensure that your call to action button is the place you drive people.
 Are you giving away a lead magnet type of product?
 Think about it.
 What about producing a high quality video instead?
 It’s happening, people are doing it.

 - Use Video AS MUCH AS POSSIBLE.
 There really is nothing else to say here.
 Any of my clients that has started using video has experienced crazy growth.
 Just do it.
 Once you do some video, you’ll start to learn what topics resonate with your ideal clients, and you’ll also get better at presenting.
 It’s a win win.

 - Post 1 or 2 times per day.
 More is often not helpful.
 Having said that, watch your numbers, and see what happens.
 Different businesses have different ideal clients, and your people might be different.
 Always review your posts and see what is working, and what is now.
 There is no PERFECT FORMULA – it’s part science and part art.